-1. An Online Motorcycle Classifieds like ChopperExchange
+1. Online Motorcycle Marketplaces like ChopperExchange

 When you sell direct to an end buyer, you cut out all of the middlemen.
-This allows you to get the most money for your motorcycle.
+This allows you to get top dollar for your motorcycle.

-Getting the Most for Your Motorcycle
+Get the Most for Your Motorcycle

 Businesses are designed to make money, and there is not necessarily anything wrong with that.
-It’s just the way it is, and for that reason anyone who’s going to resell your bike has to offer you less than a private party buyer.
+It’s just the way it is, and for that reason, anyone who’s going to resell your bike has to offer you less than a private party buyer.

 So how do you find this private party buyer?
-We recommend an online motorcycle classifieds.
-For example ChopperExchange specializes in helping owners of Harley-Davidson® and other American V-twin motorcycles sell their bikes quickly and easily.
+We recommend an online motorcycle marketplace.
+For example, ChopperExchange specializes in helping owners of Harley-Davidson® and other American motorcycles sell their bikes quickly and easily.

 Pricing Your Bike and Other Resources

 Most importantly remember that your bike, like anything else you may sell, is only worth what someone else is willing to pay for it.
 Setting your price too high can be a recipe for just wasting your money on the listing fee.

 They can refer you to people who handle motorcycle shipping, if your buyer is far away.
 Other resources often include a finance center for the buyer, selling tips, insurance information, and pricing information for your exact year, make and model.

-2. Large Popular Classifieds like eBay
+2. Large Popular Classifieds

 Another option is Craigslist.
-They are huge, but like eBay the audience is not only motorcycle buyers.
+They are huge, but like eBay, the audience is not only motorcycle buyers.
 The listings are also segregated by geographic area, so you will be limiting your window of people to those near your location.

 3. At Your Local Dealership

-Of course, like with any industry, there are some unscrupulous people, but there are also plenty of opportunities to be had at your local dealer.
+Of course, like with any industry, there are some unscrupulous people.
+There are also plenty of opportunities to be had at your local dealer.
 You just have to realize they are a business, and they are looking to make money in the process.

 It also means they will want to sell it to someone else for a slight premium.
 This is doubly true if you are ready to purchase a motorcycle at the same time.
 Virtually no motorcycle dealer is going to turn down a motorcycle trade-in if it will complete the sale of another bike.

 You may have to give up 10 or 20% of your motorcycle value, so the dealer can make a profit reselling the bike to someone else.
 This isn’t always a bad thing, as long as you know what you’re getting in return and accept that it’s what’s best for you.

 4. To a Friend, Family or Colleague

 You’re relying on some luck from the motorcycle gods in this case, but stranger things have happened.
 The hardest part here is pricing your bike if you’re selling to someone close to you.
 You don’t want to rip them off, but you also don’t want to lose money on your bike by giving them too great of a deal.

 Take your bike to various rides and events with the idea of potentially selling in mind.
 You never know, you may just run into a potential buyer at Sturgis or your local poker run.
 Let anyone you run into at these events know that your bike is for sale.
-They may know someone who knows someone who knows someone that would love to purchase your motorcycle.
+They may know someone who knows someone that would love to purchase your motorcycle.